ut-parla/nuwest/README.md

 The connection will need to be forwarded back to your local machine via SSH tunneling.
 This can be done via a ProxyJump to the compute node through the login node.

-Sample scripts are provided in `slurm/` to help automate this process.

 While we have tested on TACC, note that the firewall settings on your cluster may prevent you from opening and forwarding the necessary ports.